Please fill in our form and one of our experts will get back to you. Alternatively, call our 24 hour number on: 0113 245 8549

 Can Inquests help with Medical Negligence Claims?

 Yes, although a Coroner will rarely specifically address the tests for medical negligence claims (breach of duty and causation) it is likely that their Conclusions and the independent expert medical evidence provided during the Inquest will be useful to at the very least help assess the prospects of success of any subsequent Fatal Accident claim for compensation stemming from a death.
+In some Fatal Accident cases, expert evidence provided at the Inquest has, in fact, been strong enough that the Defendant then makes an admission of civil liability.

 Who pays for the legal representation at the Inquest?